Glossary of Aquarium Terms

 Water Change - The process of removing old aquarium water, and replacing it with a new source of water.

-Water Parameters - Refers to specific chemical parameters for maintaining a health aquarium, and keeping the aquarium cycled.
+Water Parameters - Refers to specific chemical parameters for maintaining a healthy aquarium, and keeping the aquarium cycle.

 Wet/Dry Filters - A filter that exposes beneficial bacteria to both water (wet) and air (dry) for increased biological filtration.